-Getting a whole-house humidifier can help decrease cold-weather ailments in Middle Georgia like flaky skin, a dry nose and flaking lips.
+Getting a whole-house humidifier can help decrease cold-weather ailments in Milledgeville and Middle Georgia like flaky skin, a dry nose and flaking lips.
 Since it works with your heating system, there’s no need to lug a portable humidifier from room to room, splashing water as you go.

 Because this system links to your HVAC system, ductwork and plumbing, you’ll want to schedule pro whole-house humidifier installation from an HVAC company like Air Concepts of Middle Georgia.
 Whole-house humidifier cost varies due to the kind of humidifier you want and how long we require to install it.

 To help you choose the best whole-house humidifier for your home, let’s discuss the different types and their estimated costs.

 Drum Whole-House Humidifier

 Drum humidifiers are the most popular model as they’re the most reasonably priced.
 They typically cost between $150–$250 plus installation, according to national averages put together by HomeAdvisor.
 They add humidity to your residence by using a padded moving wheel, which moves up and evaporates water.

 You can choose from bypass, which runs when your heating system does, or fan-powered, which works independently.
 However, the lower price tag also includes a higher need for upkeep to avoid mold.

 A drum humidifier relies on an evaporative pad to distribute moisture across your residence.
 Depending on how regularly you turn on the humidifier, you’ll need to change this pad at least yearly.

 As the name suggests, flow-through humidifiers flow water through an evaporator pad to make humidity.
 They are around $200–$300, plus installation, according to national averages compiled by HomeAdvisor.